Skip to main content

 5. Press the D key to switch to the Develop module.

-6. Click on the Capitol building's dome to zoom in on it and examine the architectural details more closely.
+6. Click on the Capitol building’s dome to zoom in on it.

 8. Press the backslash key ( \ ) to see the image before the adjustment.
-Notice how the enhancement may appear overly aggressive for professional standards.
+It’s a little too much.

-9. Press the backslash key ( \ ) again to return to the adjusted view.
+9. Press the backslash key ( \ ) to see the image with the adjustment.

-11. Click on the Capitol photo to zoom out and evaluate the overall compositional impact.
+11. Click on the Capitol photo to zoom out.

-12. Press the backslash key ( \ ) to compare the before state.
+12. Press the backslash key ( \ ) to see the image before the adjustment.

-13. Press the backslash key ( \ ) again to return to the adjusted image.
+13. Press the backslash key ( \ ) to see the image with the adjustment.

-14. In the Basic panel, make the additional adjustments below to create a balanced architectural treatment:
+14. In the Basic panel, make the additional adjustments below:

 Vibrance: Increase to + 25